seancolsen/query-lens/README.md

         Click on "homonymous" to read the `libpg_query` source code for the node.
 It usually has a bunch more comments.

-1. If the test is producing a valid `Analysis` for `actual_analysis`, then you can run the following from the debug console:
+1. If the test is producing a valid `RelationStructure` for `actual`, then you can run the following from the debug console:

     ```
-    actual_analysis.json()
+    actual.json()
     ```

     This will give you JSON that you can copy and format using your editor.
 Inspect it to make sure it's correct.
 Then copy-paste it into the expected result section within the markdown test case.